 Whip-Torsion licenses to humanoid-robotics OEMs under a staged, low-risk path that protects both sides:

 Whip-Torsion is an inventor-led intellectual-property venture.
-The method was developed empirically over 17 years and patented; the approach is grounded in first-principles spring-mass physics and validated in practice.
+The method was developed empirically over a decade and patented; the approach is grounded in first-principles spring-mass physics and validated in practice.
 Technical and licensing details are shared with qualified evaluators under NDA.